 - File during an open registration period for your country, or meet a late filing exception.

 - Not be “inadmissible” under the United States law.
 Some things that can make you inadmissible are criminal convictions, violating immigration laws, and medical issues.
+You may be able to apply for a waiver if you are inadmissible.

 What countries are on the TPS list?